alexiszamanidis/dotfiles/README.md

 ### Reminders

--   STOW_FOLDERS variable is defined in install and .zshrc files
+-   STOW_FOLDERS variable is defined in install and .zsh_profile files
 -   i3

     -   monitors